 In a previous post titled How To Do A Budget, I showed you the How of doing a budget.
 How to identify what categories need to be included, the basic math used and a spreadsheet to start creating your own budget.
 You can use this spreadsheet, a pencil, and paper, or one of several apps for budgeting.
 Some of the more popular are YNAB, Mint, and Every Dollar.

 This post talks about the Why of Budgeting.
-A budget is just a list of categories with math behind it, but the emotions and decisions that are wrapped up in putting together your first budget can be overwhelming.
+A budget is just a list of categories with the math behind it, but the emotions and decisions that are wrapped up in putting together your first budget can be overwhelming.
 This post will help you work through your own Why as you wrestle with these concepts.

 Budgeting can be a scary word.
 Many people approach budgets with fear, especially if they don’t have much experience with them.
 But budgeting does not mean you will have to start scrimping and living like a miser.
 It just means you understand your finances and have control over them.